Impact-Site-Verification: 0eedbe8d-4e05-4893-8456-85377301e322

 Recent window

-AMAT Since inception Sharpe ratio
+AMAT 5Y Sharpe ratio

 Deeper research window

-AMAT Sharpe Ratio (Since inception)
+AMAT Sharpe Ratio (5Y)

 Return per total volatility